Lane Thomas Preview, Player Props: Nationals vs. Dodgers

 Lane Thomas At The Plate

 - Thomas has 153 hits and an OBP of .334 to go with a slugging percentage of .484.
-All three of those stats are tops among Washington hitters this season.
+All three of those stats rank first among Washington hitters this season.

-- Among qualifying hitters in MLB play, his batting average ranks 15th, his on-base percentage ranks 62nd, and he is 32nd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 15th, his on-base percentage ranks 60th, and he is 30th in the league in slugging.

-- Thomas has driven in a run in 50 games this season (36.8%), including 19 games with more than one RBI (14.0%).
+- Thomas has had an RBI in 50 games this season (36.8%), including 19 multi-RBI outings (14.0%).
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.